-- Continuing to use it as a service street for Lakeside Park and new development. - Preserving a view to the Port Dalhousie jail from its northern end. - Encouraging retail, live work and artisanal
+- Continuing to use it as a service street for Lakeside Park and new development. - Encouraging retail, live work and artisanal uses at grade.

-- uses at grade. - Residential lobbies may be accessed from Main Street - Retaining a pedestrian and cycle route along its length. - Conserving an asphalt surface.
+- Residential lobbies may be accessed from Main Street Retaining a pedestrian and cycle route along its length. - Conserving an asphalt surface.